eleniums/blackjack/README.md

 - Multiple splits are allowed
 - Insurance is not available

-## TODO
-- [x] Implement double down
-- [x] Make sure double down can only be done with original two cards
-- [x] Only show available actions if they are possible, like double or split
-- [x] Check for natural blackjacks and pay 3:2 (1.5x)
-- [x] Change money to float
-- [x] Implement split
-- [x] Implement late surrender
-- [x] Implement standard AI
-- [x] Add unit tests
-- [ ] Add optional delay between moves
-- [ ] Optionally print stats for each game to file
-- [ ] Add code to create training data (show hand and potential outcomes, like HITLOSS, HITWIN, STAYLOSS, STAYWIN, DOUBLEWIN, DOUBLELOSS, SPLIT)
-- [ ] Create machine learning AI

 ## Computer AIs
 Computer AIs can be added to the game using command-line flags.